DataSystemsLab/recdb-postgresql/README.txt

 ### Installation

-Once you've synced with GitHub, the folder should contain the source code for PostgreSQL, as well as several Perl scripts in a folder named "script/".
+Once you've synced with GitHub, the folder should contain the source code for PostgreSQL, as well as several Perl scripts in a directory named "./PostgreSQL/scripts/".

 1. Run the installation script install.pl.